intel/nauta/docs/user-guide/actions/template_packs.md

 ```
 Where:

-* `Dockerfile` is the docker file that defines the Docker image which serves as the runtime for the experiment's script supplied by the user.
-Any dependencies needed to build the Docker image must be placed in this directory, next to the Dockerfile.
+* `Dockerfile` is the Docker file that defines the Docker image which serves as the runtime for the experiment's script supplied by the user.
+Any dependencies needed to build the Docker image _must be_ placed in this directory, next to the Dockerfile.

 * `charts` is a directory that hosts the _Helm_ chart that specifies the definitions of all Kubernetes entities used to deploy and support the experiment's Docker image in the cluster.

 * `Chart.yaml` provides the key metadata for the chart, such as name and version, about the chart.

-* `values.yaml` serves a key role as it provides definitions for various _Helm_ template placeholders (see Helm's  ["Chart Template Guide"](https://docs.helm.sh/chart_template_guide/) for details) used throughout the chart (mostly in the individual Kubernetes definitions contained within the `templates`
+* `values.yaml` serves a key role as it provides definitions for various _Helm_ template placeholders (see Helm's  ["Chart Template Guide"](https://docs.helm.sh/chart_template_guide/) for details) used throughout the chart (mostly in the individual Kubernetes definitions contained within the `templates` sub-folder).
-    sub-folder).
 This file is also parsed and analyzed by `nctl` to perform substitution on the [NAUTA placeholders](#placeholders).

 * `templates` folder groups all the YAML files that provide definitions for various Kubernetes (K8s) entities, which define the packs deployment and runtime environment.
 These definitions are referred to as _templates_ as they _may_ include _Helm_ template placeholders substituted for actual values in the process of deploying the chart on the cluster.

 ## Provided Template Packs

 The Nauta software is shipped with a number of built-in template packs
 that represent the types of experiments officially supported and validated.

-For each of the packs there are two versions provided: one that
-supports Python 2.7.x user scripts (packs with `-py2` suffix in the
-name) and one that supports Python 3.6.x user scripts.
+For each of the packs there are two versions provided: one that supports Python 2.7.x user scripts (packs with `-py2` suffix in the name) and one that supports Python 3.6.x user scripts.

-All packs are optimized for non-trivial deep learning tasks executed
-on Intel's two socket Xeon systems, and therefore the default compute configuration is
+All packs are optimized for non-trivial deep learning tasks executed on Intel's two socket Xeon systems, and therefore the default compute configuration is the following:
-the following:

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">